Quercus bicolor 'Bonnie and Mike'

 An urban adaptable tree with a tightly columnar habit of growth; ideal as a street tree with stout upright branching; extremely tough and adaptable to wet conditions but not tolerant of alkaline soils, rather slow growing; acorns attract squirrels

-Beacon® Oak has dark green foliage which emerges light green in spring.
+Beacon® Oak has dark green deciduous foliage which emerges light green in spring on a tree with a columnar habit of growth.
 The glossy lobed leaves turn yellow and in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.